divyansh8866/scripter/README.md

 ---

-Thank you for using **Python Script Server**!
+Thank you for using **Scripter**!
 If you have any questions or run into issues, please open an issue or submit a pull request.